yuxi-liu-wired/cyc-archive/README.md

 ### Contents of the folder

 * `websites`: The scraped websites.
+	* `opencyc.org` and `www.opencyc.org`: From the `OpenCyc.org` website, which went offline around 2016.
+Particularly interesting is the tutorial at `www.opencyc.org\doc\doc`.
+	* Particularly interesting are:
+		* `www.cyc.com\doc\handbook\oe`: The Ontology Engineer's Handbook, version 0.7, last updated on `2002-06-05`.
+		* `\www.cyc.com\cycdoc`: Documentation.
+			* `walkthroughs\oeintro_cats_frames_long.html`: A long introduction tutorial.
+			* `vocab`: A list of vocabularies (that is, entities in the top-level and mid-level ontology and microtheories).
+			* `ref`: The reference documentation for the CycL language as it was in 2002.
+	* `tunes.org`: Some IRC chat records about Cyc back in 2002--2003.
+	* `suo.ieee.org`: The [IEEE 1600.1 Standard Upper Ontology Working Group](https://web.archive.org/web/20080523023923/http://suo.ieee.org/) website, which was last updated on `2003-12-28`.
+Cyc was a participant of it.
 * `other_files`:
   * `Douglas Lenat.md`: Notes I've taken during the research of this essay.
   * `Cyc101_tutorial_slides.zip`: Tutorial slides downloaded from [Cyc 101 Tutorial at OpenCyc.org](https://web.archive.org/web/20120409060356/http://opencyc.org/doc/tut/?expand_all=1)